KrishnaVishwakarma27101999/KrishnaVishwakarma27101999/README.md

 📝 Strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, SQL
 🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Data's
 🎵 Love metal, lofi, jazz and soft music